Parkinsonia

 Description

-• Leaves have a short, spine-tipped stalk.
+• Leaves have short, spine-tipped stalks.

 • Leaf branches are 20–40cm long.